-- a) Each LEA must ensure that a continuum of alternative placements is available to meet the needs of children with disabilities for special education and related services. - b) The above continuum must - a.
+- a.
 Include the alternative placements listed in the definition of special education (instruction in regular classes, special classes, special schools, home instruction, and instruction in hospitals and institutions); and - b.
 Make provision for supplementary services (such as resource room or itinerant instruction) to be provided in conjunction with regular class placement. - c.
 Preschool placements include: - i.
-A regular education early childhood program in the public school or community (such as Head Start, Bright from the Start Pre-Kindergarten, d.
-Direct services:

-- public or private daycare), and preschool programs with special education services delivered as; - ii.
+A regular education early childhood program in the public school or community (such as Head Start, Bright from the Start Pre-Kindergarten, public or private daycare), and preschool programs with special education services delivered as: - ii.
 Additional supportive services.
 The child remains in a regular early childhood program with supplementary aids and services provided to the teacher and/or child to implement the IEP.
-The services provided may be from personnel such as paraprofessionals, interpreters, or others.
+The services provided may be from personnel such as paraprofessionals, interpreters, or others. d.
+Direct services:

 - i.
 The child remains in a regular early childhood program with direct services from special education personnel utilizing a consultative, collaborative or coteaching model. - e.
 The child is in the regular education early childhood program but special education and related services are provided outside a regular education early childhood program. - f.
 Placements for children not attending a regular early childhood program: - g.
 A separate special education program housed in the public school or in a community-based setting, in a separate school or residential school or facility; - h.
 A program provided at home as a natural environment; - i.
 A program provided through service providers in their offices; or - j.
-Any combination of the above and/or other settings based on the child's IEP.

-c) School age placements:
+Any combination of the above and/or other settings based on the child's IEP.c) School age placements: - a.

-- a.
 General education classroom with age-appropriate non-disabled peers, if required by the IEP: - i.
 Additional supportive services.
 The child remains in regular classroom with supplementary aids and services provided to the teacher and/or child to implement the IEP.
 The services provided may be from personnel such as paraprofessionals, interpreters, or others. - b.
 Direct services.
-The child remains in the regular classroom with direct services from special education personnel on a consultative, collaborative, or co-teaching basis. - c.
+The child remains in the regular classroom with direct services from special education personnel on a consultative, collaborative, or coteaching basis. - c.
 Instruction outside the general classroom for individuals or small groups. - d.
 Separate day school or program. - e.
 Home-Based instruction may be used as a short-term placement option on occasions when the parent and LEA agree at an IEP meeting with the following considerations: - i.
 A free and appropriate public education (FAPE) is provided and includes access to the general curriculum and an opportunity to make progress toward the goals and objectives included in the IEP. - ii.
 Home-based services must be reviewed no less than quarterly by the IEP team; and all IEPs that require home-based placements will include a reintegration plan for returning to the school setting. - f.
 Residential placement in-state or out-of-state. - g.
 Hospital/homebound instruction program (HHB) is used for students with disabilities who are placed in a special education program and have a medically diagnosed condition that will significantly interfere with their education and requires them to be restricted to their home or a hospital for a period of time.
 The LEA shall provide hospital/homebound instruction to students with disabilities, under the requirements found in Georgia rule 160-4-2-.31 Hospital Homebound Services.